finwistic

 5m 27s

 A question from host Ashley: what is Gon's process for selling?
 He always sells into strength — never waits for a fixed price target.
 His method: peel off 1/3 of the position as it pushes up, then if it confirms and continues, he may add back before peeling again.
 He never uses static targets in small-cap high-volatility names because the range of outcomes is too wide.
-Strength in price action is the signal; when momentum visibly slows he's reducing, not waiting.
+His approach is reactive rather than predictive: collect the data the market is giving, and when momentum visibly slows, reduce — don't wait.
+Strength in price action is the signal.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

 Host asks the big question: how do you handle stocks halting up while you're in position?
 Initially Gon was nervous about halts, but now treats them as confirmation — if the stock was in a genuine squeeze and halts up, that's the market saying the move is real.
-His process: stop loss level is set before the halt occurs.
+His process: the stop-loss level is set before the halt occurs.
 If the stock reopens below his stop, he exits immediately regardless of what the pattern looked like pre-halt.
-He also walks through how halts string together in the best small-cap squeeze plays — each halt followed by another gap up — and how to read whether a halt is the peak or just a pause.
+The key is having the rule in place before the halt, so there's no decision to make in the heat of the moment.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala